-No matter what type of damp you have, you should contact Prokil for a FREE survey.
+No matter what type of damp you have, you should contact Prokil for a survey.
 Our fully trained surveyors will provide you with effective solutions which can be swiftly implemented by our experienced workforce.
 Leaving you free to enjoy your damp-free home.

 What causes damp

 Damp is typically caused by a myriad of factors such as poor property maintenance, defective rainwater goods, shoddy building work using poor building materials, leaking roofs, and the absence or failure of a damp proof course (DPC).
 Essentially, anything that causes water to come into contact with a property can mean that before long damp will become a problem.

 We will conduct a thorough survey of your property and provide you with a report of our findings and recommendations.